nb-assignment/DoughnutTree/README.md

 ## Yml file for CI\CD

-There is a `.yml` file present under the folder of the project `DoughnutFactory.Web`
+There is a `.yml` file present under the root folder of the solution

 It contains some basic steps like